learningmatter-mit/NeuralForceField/README.md

 - [descriptasorus](https://github.com/bp-kelley/descriptastorus)
 - [chemprop](https://github.com/chemprop/chemprop)

-We highly recommend to create a `conda` environment to run the code.
+We highly recommend creating a `conda` environment to run the code.
 To do that, use the following commands:

 ```bash
 conda upgrade conda